 A career development programme has been designed to create awareness and equip students with relevant information to assist them in making informed decisions about careers, occupations and future life roles.

-- Year 10 students will explore different career pathways using an interactive career software programme and in the second term they attend a taster day which is hosted by the local tertiary providers.
+- Year 10students will complete a focus on ‘My Learning and Career Plan’ in the first term providing useful background for the Level 1 NCEA subject selection process.
+Later in the year they attend a taster day which is hosted by the local tertiary providers.
 This ‘hands on’ programme includes a focus on the six Vocational Pathways.
 Finally, in the fourth term as part of their work exploration programme students will spend two days based at a workplace so they can gain first-hand experience of being in the workforce.

-- Year 11 students will have an opportunity to use the Career NZ software including Career Quest, Skill Matcher/ Builder, Subject matcher to match their interests and strengths with potential careers.
+- Year 11students will have an opportunity to use the Career NZ software including Career Quest, Skill Matcher/ Builder, Subject matcher to match their interests and strengths with potential careers.
+Some of the students will also attend the regional Year 11 Industry Day which has a focus on community and social services this year.

-- Year 12 students will take part in the Careers Day programme held in the third term.
-They will attend workshops led by invited speakers from tertiary providers and a range of occupational workers.
+- Year 12students will take part in the Careers Day programme held in the third term.
+They will attend workshops led by invited speakers from tertiary providers and a range of workers from a range of industries.
 There will also be an opportunity for students who have a focus on vocational and trade occupations to attend the regional bi-annual ‘Future Me’ careers event.

 In addition, the Transition programme incorporates the PITA and Gateway pathways as well as the benefit of STAR funded short courses providing senior students with important work opportunities in preparation for future employment.